 Information on how the dependence between extreme rainfall and storm surge/tide may change in a future climate is currently unavailable, and therefore guidance on possible changes to the dependence parameters in Figure 6.5.13 cannot be provided at this stage.
-Guidance is available, however, on possible changes to both extreme rainfall (Book 1, Chapter 6) and mean sea level.
+Guidance is available, however, on possible changes to both extreme rainfall and mean sea level (Book 1, Chapter 6).
 As an interim measure, it is recommended that estimates of the impact of climate change on flooding in the joint probability zone be accounted for as follows:

-- Changes to extreme rainfall should be estimated using the approach described in Book 1, Chapter 6; - Changes to ocean level should be estimated using the approach described in Engineers Australia Guidelines for Responding to the Effects of Climate Change in Coastal and Ocean Engineering (NCCOE, 2012); and - The dependence parameters described in Figure 6.5.13 that correspond to the historical climate situation should be used unless more precise estimates of future dependence parameters are available.
+- Changes to extreme rainfall and ocean level should be estimated using the approach described in Book 1, Chapter 6); and - The dependence parameters described in Figure 6.5.13 that correspond to the historical climate situation should be used unless more precise estimates of future dependence parameters are available.